suloku/gcmm/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[What's New 1.4a - october 18, 2012 - By suloku]
+* Fixed SD Gecko when inserted/swapped at slot selection screen in GameCube mode.
+* FLash ID display was missing a byte
+* Changed some text that may confuse the user
+* Made font sizes more coherent

 [What's New 1.4 - october 08, 2012 - By suloku]
 * Animated icon alongside several (minor) graphical improvements